 The 26-year-old was the Navigator and Bomb Aimer on Bristol Beaufort AW277.
 The plane came down on Colin Mountain, Co.
 Antrim on 29th March 1943 while returning from a non-operational, night navigation exercise with RAF No. 5 Operational Training Unit.
 The Beaufort’s last recorded point was less than 20 miles from the aerodrome at RAF Maghaberry, Co.
 Antrim.

-Shortly before 0400hrs, the plane signalled X257 for approximately 3 minutes.
-It then collided with electrical cables and came down killing all crew members including the Australian airman.
+Shortly before 0400hrs, the plane signaled X257 for approximately 3 minutes.
+It then collided with electrical cables and came down killing all crew members including the Royal Australian Air Force Navigator.

 Remembering the crew of Beaufort AW277